 THEN SHE FOUND MOBILIZE

-After switching from a Google Group to Mobilize, Rebecca’s challenges around recruitment and communication disappeared.
+After switching from a Google Group to Mobilize, Rebecca’s challenges around recruitment and communication disappeared, and her community turned into a thriving network.

 “It’s been a thousand percent easier to actually add people to our community, which has been great.
 Our communication—events and trying to understand the members better—has been way easier and more effective,” she says.